williamouyang/okta.github.io/_source/_docs/api/resources/oauth-clients.md

 | _links                     | discoverable resources related to the app                         | [JSON HAL](http://tools.ietf.org/html/draft-kelly-json-hal-06)         | TRUE     | FALSE  | TRUE     |
 |----------------------------+-------------------------------------------------------------------+------------------------------------------------------------------------+----------+--------+----------|

-> The `client_id`, `client_id_issued_at`, and `client_secret` attributes are only available after a client is created.
+> When creating a client application, you can specify the `client_id` or let Okta generate a value for it.
+Thereafter, the `client_id` is immutable.

-> Client secret is only shown on the initial creation of a client application (and only if the token_endpoint_auth_method is one that requires a client secret).
+> The `client_secret` is only shown on the initial creation of a client application (and only if the `token_endpoint_auth_method` is one that requires a client secret).
   It is never returned in a GET call.
+If a `client_secret` is not provided on creation and the `token_endpoint_auth_method` requires one Okta will generate a random `client_secret` for the client application.

+> The `client_id` and `client_secret` must consist of printable characters.
+The precise set of permissible characters is defined in [Appendix A of the OAuth 2.0 Spec](https://tools.ietf.org/html/rfc6749#appendix-A).
+Both values may contain at most 100 characters, and the `client_secret` must contain at least 14 characters.

-> The `service` application type and `client_credentials` grant type [a {% api_lifecycle beta%} feature](/docs/api/getting_started/releases-at-okta.html).
+> The `service` application type and `client_credentials` grant type [are {% api_lifecycle beta%} features](/docs/api/getting_started/releases-at-okta.html).

-> The "grant_types" and "response_types" values described above are partially orthogonal, as they refer to arguments passed to different endpoints in the [OAuth 2.0 protocol](https://tools.ietf.org/html/rfc6749).
-However, they are related in that the "grant_types" available to a client influence the "response_types" that the client is allowed to use, and vice versa.
-For instance, a "grant_types" value that includes "authorization_code" implies a "response_types" value that includes "code", as both values are defined as part of the OAuth 2.0 authorization code grant.
+> The `grant_types` and `response_types` values described above are partially orthogonal, as they refer to arguments passed to different endpoints in the [OAuth 2.0 protocol](https://tools.ietf.org/html/rfc6749).
+However, they are related in that the `grant_types` available to a client influence the `response_types` that the client is allowed to use, and vice versa.
+For instance, a `grant_types` value that includes `authorization_code` implies a `response_types` value that includes `code`, as both values are defined as part of the OAuth 2.0 authorization code grant.

 > At least one redirect URI and response type is required for all client types, with exceptions: if the client uses the